Miami Defense Attorneys For Drug Charges

 Any criminal charge for narcotics, controlled substances, or drugs is a serious matter, but a capable, effective defense may lessen the severity of the charge.
 A skilled attorney who is experienced in defending drug charges may be able to find issues related to the legality of how the arrest or search was conducted, resulting in a reduction or dismissal of the charge.

 Many narcotics charges are eligible for disposition in Miami-Dade County Drug Court.
-Alternatively, a skilled criminal defense attorney can often find a way to qualify a first-time offender for a pre-trial diversion program, which helps to minimize the adverse circumstances that might otherwise occur.
+Alternatively, a skilled Miami criminal defense attorney experienced in defense of drug charges can often find a way to qualify a first-time offender for a pre-trial diversion program, which helps to minimize the adverse circumstances that might otherwise occur.

-Hubbs Law proudly serves clients who face charges for narcotics, controlled substances or drugs throughout Miami-Dade County, including South Miami, Doral and Kendall to the south of downtown Miami, and Hialeah, Miami Gardens, Kendale Lakes and Tamiami to the north and west.
+Hubbs Law criminal attorneys proudly serves clients who face charges for narcotics, controlled substances or drugs throughout Miami-Dade County, including North Miami, South Miami, Doral and Kendall to the south of downtown Miami, and Hialeah, Miami Gardens, Kendale Lakes and Tamiami to the north and west.

 Back to top